AnushkaKrishan/HabitFlow/README.md

 ![image](https://github.com/user-attachments/assets/f3fd1dc2-3bf2-46ef-a1f5-3897c8c44356)

 ## Features
+✅ Colorful and engaging UI/UX Design
+✅ Motivational quotes that update with every refresh
 ✅ Save habits with local storage for persistence
-✅ Track progress with dynamic progress bars
-✅ View current and best streaks for motivation
+✅ Track progress with dynamic progress bars for the current day and monthly progress bar for each habit ✅ View current and best streaks for motivation
 ✅ Easily add new habits
 ✅ Delete habits when no longer needed